vlazzarini/vanilla/10.Tonnetz/README.md

 set the ON/OFF flag for notes.
 This means that the clicking action only triggers a MIDI note, and the interface is updated by the flag setting which happens in the control message listener.
-All notes on the interface that are tied up with a particular note number wil react to this (by changing colour).
+All notes on the interface that are tied up with a particular note number will react to this (by changing colour).

 The p5.js functions can now be defined to create the interface,